 Station (GCS) console, by a software process on the GCS, or by a

 process on the UA.
-Data in the reports may come from the UA (e.g.
+Data in the reports may come from the UA (e.g.,

-an on-board GNSS receiver), the GCS (e.g. dead reckoning UA location
+an on-board GNSS receiver), the GCS (e.g., dead reckoning UA location

 based on takeoff location and piloting commands given since takeoff)

-and/or sensors available to the operator (e.g. radar or cameras).
+, and/or sensors available to the operator (e.g., radar or cameras).

 Whether information comes proximately from the operator, or from